 Never trade a 401k plan account

-Ignore the newsletters and their co-workers
+Ignore the newsletters and their co-workers, they hurt 401k returns

 There are a number of very large 401k plans that have current or former employees who issue buy/sell recommendations on the investment options in these large plans.
 Participants should ignore them.
 Unless a participant can execute all of their recommendations exactly when issued, they will never be able to replicate their performance.